frankshearar/Home/[Spec]-Fallback-package-folder.md

-# Fallback packages folder
+# Fallback package folder

-Fallback packages folders allow packages to be shared across users and machines to reduce disk space.
+Fallback package folders allow packages to be shared across users and machines to reduce disk space.
 These folders are treated as fallback folders for the primary global packages folder (``%USERPROFILE%\.nuget\packages``).
 They differ from package sources in that the package assets will be referenced directly and will not be copied into the user's packages folder.

 The concept of a fallback package folder can be thought of as a GAC for nupkgs.